Multi-perspective Feedback-attention Coupling Model for Continuous-time Dynamic Graphs: Experiments

 \subsubsection{Hyperparametric analysis}

 In this section, we examine the performance of MPFA under three main hyperparameters on two datasets, MOOC and USLegis.
-As illustrated in Figure \ref{fig6}, MPFA's performance remains relatively stable with variations in batch size, embedding dimension, and the number of temporal neighbors.
-In Figure \ref{fig6}(a), the model performance exhibits a slight decrease as the batch size increases.
-In Figure \ref{fig6}(b), there is a slight increasing trend in model performance with higher embedding dimensions.
-Figure \ref{fig6}(c) shows the model remains stable up to 30, with a slight decrease thereafter.
+As shown in Figure \ref{fig6}, the performance of MPFA remains relatively stable with variations in batch size, embedding dimension, and number of temporal neighbors.
+In Figure \ref{fig6}(a), the model performance shows a slight decrease as the batch size increases.
+In Figure \ref{fig6}(b), there is a slightly increasing trend in model performance with higher embedding dimensions.
+Figure \ref{fig6}(c) shows that the model remains stable up to 30, with a slight decrease thereafter.
 In USLegis, MPFA experiences two significant fluctuation points with different batch sizes: 200 points in the transductive task and 300 points in the inductive task (Figure \ref{fig7}(a)).
-Across varying embedding dimensions (Figure \ref{fig7}(b)), similar to the MOOC dataset, MPFA's performance tends to increase slightly.
-In experiments with different numbers of temporal neighbors (Figure \ref{fig7}(c)), performance in the transductive task remains stable, with some fluctuations observed in the inductive task.
+With different embedding dimensions (Figure \ref{fig7}(b)), similar to the MOOC dataset, the performance of MPFA tends to increase slightly.
+In experiments with different numbers of temporal neighbors (Figure \ref{fig7}(c)), performance remains stable in the transductive task, while some fluctuations are observed in the inductive task.